Microchipping is required by law and must be done by the time your puppy is eight weeks old.

 Who can microchip your dog?

-Microchipping must be carried out by a trained professional such as the Animal Welfare Officers or a vet.
+Microchipping must be carried out by a trained professional such as a vet.
 The person who microchips your dog will also take your contact details.
 These details are kept with the microchip number on a database.

 If your dog is lost or stolen the number will show up when the dog is scanned and your dog can be returned to you.